Balanops

 Balanops is a group of flowering plants described as a genus in 1871.
-The nine species are trees or shrubs, found in New Caledonia, Fiji, Vanuatu, and northern Queensland.
-They are dioecious, with separate male and female plants.
+The nine species are trees or shrubs, found northeast Queensland, Australia, and the South Pacific islands of New Caledonia, Fiji and Vanuatu.
+Plants in this genus are dioecious, with male and female flowers produced on separate plants.

-The genus by itself constitutes the family Balanopaceae (formerly the spelling Balanopsidaceae was also used).
-It is placed in the order Malpighiales and is related to Chrysobalanaceae, Dichapetalaceae, Euphroniaceae and Trigoniaceae.
+Balanops is the sole genus in the family Balanopaceae (formerly the spelling Balanopsidaceae was also used).
+It is placed in the order Malpighiales and is most closely related to Chrysobalanaceae, Dichapetalaceae, Euphroniaceae and Trigoniaceae.